Obtaining a Replacement License

 Obtaining a Replacement License Online

-You may obtain a replacement driver's license online, using a DMV-issued PIN number, unless:
+You may obtain a replacement driver's license online and save $1 UNLESS:

-- Your license or learner's permit is expired, cancelled, suspended, or revoked.
+- Your license is expired, cancelled, suspended, or revoked.

 - Your current ID card was issued prior to January 1, 2004.